|TVET Country Profile|

 - The Vocational Training Authority (VTA) which was established under Vocational Training Authority of Sri Lanka Act.
 No. 12 of 1995 provides skills training to rural youth through a network of 6 National Vocational Training Institutes, 22 District Vocational Training Centres and 218 Rural Vocational Training Centres.

 - The National Apprenticeship and Industrial Training Authority (NAITA) was established as the National Apprenticeship Board under the National Apprenticeship Act.
 No. 49 of 1971 and was renamed under the Tertiary and Vocational Education Act No. 20 of 1990 as the National Apprenticeship and Industrial Training Authority.
 NAITA conducts island-wide training programmes aimed at small, medium and large scale enterprises.

 - The Skills Development Fund Ltd. (SDFL) is a collective enterprise of the government and the private sector.
 The Fund was established in 1999 to fulfill the human resource development needs of employers.
-It is a self-funded organization governed by a Board of Directors;
+It is a self-funded organisation governed by a Board of Directors.

 - The National Youth Award Authority (NYAA) works to improve attitudes among young people.
-It awards internationally recognized certificates and medals to youth and creates opportunities to improve their international experience.
-The Authority runs training programmes in schools;
+It awards internationally recognised certificates and medals to youth and creates opportunities to improve their international experience.
+The Authority runs training programmes in schools.

-- The International Centre for Training of Rural Leaders (ICTRL) assists in makingtraining services,offered by governmental and nongovernmental organizations, efficient and effective;
+- The International Centre for Training of Rural Leaders (ICTRL) assists in making training services,offered by governmental and nongovernmental organisations, efficient and effective.

 - The National Institute of Fisheries and Nautical Engineering (NIFNE), established in 1999 by Parliamentary Act.
 No.36 is an educational and training institute in fisheries and related areas.
 The Institute presently offers a number of distance, certificate and diploma courses; and three degree programmes.